-- a.
-If the requirements of Subsection 11.30.150.A are met, the decision-making body for the condominium conversion project application is authorized to grant an application for a density bonus or other incentives of equivalent financial value, subject to Subsection 11.30.150.F(2). - b.
-Reasonable conditions may be placed on the granting of a density bonus or other incentives of equivalent financial value that are found appropriate, including, but not limited to, entering into an affordable housing agreement pursuant to Section 11.30.140 (Affordable Housing Agreement and Equity-Sharing Agreement), which ensures continued affordability of units to subsequent purchasers who are persons and families of moderate-income households or low-income households (Government Code Section 65915.5(a)). - 2.
+- body for the condominium conversion project application is authorized to grant an application for a density bonus or other incentives of equivalent financial value, subject to Subsection 11.30.150.F(2). - b.
+Reasonable conditions may be placed on the granting of a density bonus or other incentives of equivalent financial value that are found appropriate, including, but not limited to, entering into an affordable housing agreement pursuant to Section 11.30.140 (Affordable Housing Agreement and Equity- Sharing Agreement), which ensures continued affordability of units to subsequent purchasers who are persons and families of moderate-income households or low-income households (Government Code Section 65915.5(a)). - 2.
 Ineligibility.
 An applicant shall be ineligible for a density bonus or other incentives of equivalent financial value if the apartments proposed for conversion constitute a qualified housing development for which a density bonus, as defined in Section 11.30.040 (Qualifying Projects) or other incentives were provided (Government Code Section 65915.5(f)). - 3.
 Decision on Condominium Conversion Project.
 Nothing in this section shall be construed to require the County to approve a proposal to convert apartments to condominiums (Government Code Section 65915.5(e)).

-11.30.060 Appeals Enforcement Provisions
+11.30.160 Enforcement Provisions